chrisadkin/Nomad-HashiStack-Lab/documentation/aws/01-build.md

 4. Open the ```variables.hcl``` file in the aws directory with a text editor and set the region on line two to the AWS region that you wish the cluster to be setup in.

-5. Open the ```setup.sh``` file in the ```shared\scripts``` directory and note the first thirty lines of the file, in particular the versions of the components installed during AMI file creation, these can be customized by simply editting this file:
+5. Open the ```setup.sh``` file in the ```shared\scripts``` directory and note the first thirty lines of the file, the versions of the components installed during AMI file creation and they can be customized by simply editting this file:
 ```
 #!/bin/bash